-GridGPT 2.0 is an add-on to GridAI, which is proprietary software created at Iowa State University.
+GridGPT 2.0 is an add-on to GridAI, which is proprietary software created at Iowa State University by Dr. Gelli's Lab.
 GridGPT 2.0 is used to enrich the user experience of GridAI by providing instructions on how to use GridAI and having extra capabilities for GridAI.
-We will be making six GPTs for this project to be a combined package for GridGPT.
+We will be making three GPTs for this project to be a combined package for GridGPT.
 This project is important because it increases the usability of GridAI while providing extra functionality the user might require.